ati-ozgur/ati-ozgur.github.io/blog-posts/review-the-impact-of-unified-namespace-in-industry-4.0.md

 Thesis is 138 pages long.
 They interviewed 3 manufacturing companies Sweden and also HighByte.
-They also made a simulation of Unified namespace (UNS) but unfortunately simulation details are very lacking and no code is given.
+They also made a simulation of Unified namespace (UNS) but unfortunately simulation details are lacking and no code is given.

 First 57 pages and 3 sections should be very familiar to people who are working on Industrial automation and have heard of UNS.
 They explain common terms in UNS, IIoT, Artificial Intelligence, MQTT and so on.